 - a) Cool all baking before packing. - b) Remove all exhibits from baking pans except pies.
 Pies can be made in glass or metal pans 8"-9" in diameter.
-Pie crusts are to be entered in disposable pie pan sizes 8"-9" in diameter. - c) Do not use paper cups/liners for muffins or cupcakes with the exception of Class 10 Cake Decorating. - d) A recipe for each baked good or food entry must be submitted on a 3x5 cards or written/printed on paper.
+Pie crusts are to be entered in disposable pie pan sizes 8"-9" in diameter. - c) Do not use paper cups/liners for muffins or cupcakes with the exception of Class 11 Cake Decorating. - d) A recipe for each baked good or food entry must be submitted on a 3x5 cards or written/printed on paper.
 Recipes are to include ingredients, recipe process, source, nutritional information, and yield.
 If modifications and/or substitutions have been made this should be included.
-Recipes cards will be returned. - e) Display decorated, tube or bundt cakes bottom side up; all other cakes topside up. - An exhibit consists of three (3) small items such as cookies, muffins or scones or one (1) large item such as a cake, bread, or pie. - Cupcakes and muffins are to be standard size- no jumbo or mini sizes. - Cookies should be approximately 1"-3" in diameter according to the recipe. - Bread should be standard loaf 8x4 or 9x5. - Cakes 8"-9" round or square, 13x9 rectangular, or for bundt and tube 8"-9" diameter. - g) When frostings, glazes or toppings are used, it must be stated in the recipe.
-Yeast breads and rolls may be brushed with butter, milk, or egg before or after baking if so stated in recipe. - h) If a microwave was used, it must be indicated on recipe. - i) Microwave candy not acceptable. - j) Display finished products on sturdy disposable paper or plastic plates or foil wrapped cardboard. - k) All items should be brought to the evaluator covered with clear wrap or plastic bags. - 1) There are no limits in entries per class or section, but each entry must be of distinctly different in technique and ingredients.

-For example for cookies one type of drop cookies such as chocolate chip, one molded cookie such as spritz. - m) The recipe may not include alcohol (this does not include vanilla which is a standard ingredient in recipes) as one of the ingredients - n) No bread machine items permitted with the exception of Class 16- Food Technology Exhibit. - o) Items that require refrigeration are accepted at the county level but are not eligible for state fair.
+Recipes cards will be returned. - e) Display decorated, tube or bundt cakes bottom side up; all other cakes topside up. - f) An exhibit consists of three (3) small items such as cookies, muffins or scones or one (1) large item such as a cake, bread, or pie. - Cupcakes and muffins are to be standard size- no jumbo or mini sizes. - Cookies should be approximately 1"-3" in diameter according to the recipe. - Bar cookies should be 2"-3" squares or according to the recipe. - Shaped cookies can range in size, this should be based on the recipe and should all be unform in size. - Bread should be standard loaf 8x4 or 9x5. - Cakes 8"-9" round or square, 13x9 rectangular, or for bundt and tube 8"-9" diameter. - g) When frostings, glazes or toppings are used, it must be stated in the recipe.
+Yeast breads and rolls may be brushed with butter, milk, or egg before or after baking if so stated in recipe. - h) If a microwave was used, it must be indicated on recipe. - i) Candy must be produced using a cooking method using a thermometer.
+Microwave candy is only acceptable in Class 17 Food Technology Exhibit. - j) Display finished products on sturdy disposable paper or plastic plates or foil wrapped cardboard. - k) All items should be brought to the evaluator covered with clear wrap or plastic bags. - There are no limits in entries per class or section, but each entry must be of distinctly different in technique and ingredients.
+For example for cookies one type of drop cookies such as chocolate chip, one molded cookie such as spritz. - m) The recipe may not include alcohol (this does not include vanilla which is a standard ingredient in recipes) as one of the ingredients - n) No bread machine items permitted with the exception of Class 17- Food Technology Exhibit. - o) Items that require refrigeration are accepted at the county level but are not eligible for state fair.